SurajBaskey/Delta-demo/README.md

 # Delta-demo
-Thsi is a demo for git &amp; github clas
+Thsi is a demo for git &amp; github class